 Because both confidence and data terms are evaluated by contribution of all pixels in a window, our priority is called a window-based priority.
 With this priority, the patches would be classified in a more robust way and the computation time is acceptable.
 Table 2 illustrates some numerical values corresponding to subimages in Fig. 2.
-As our opinion, the contours should be preserved, the priority of pixels on the contour should be higher than others.
-Obviously, the values in Table 2 evidence that our priority is more reasonable than one in [13][14] for image completion.
+Obviously, these values evidence that our priority is more reasonable than one in [13][14] for image completion.

 Fig. 2.
-The window-based priority of different regions. (a) Flat region. (b) Texture region. (c) Edge or contour.
+A window-based priority. (a) Flat region. (b) Texture region. (c) Edge or contour.